Shirikumo/DM_docker/README.md

 Docker homework

-	- Clone this project and enter into the directory
+	- Clone this project and set it as working directory in your terminal
-	- type : 'docker-compose up --build' in your terminal
+	- type : 'docker-compose up --build'

 Théo Dalleau